-When a party seeks relief under the Bankruptcy Code or the Bankruptcy Rule and schedules a hearing on a motion pursuant to Vt.
+When a party seeks relief under the Bankruptcy Code or the Federal Rules of Bankruptcy Procedure Rule and schedules a hearing on a motion pursuant to Vt.
 LBR 9013-2(a), and either the default procedure under Vt.
-LBR 9013-4 is not available or the party chooses not to use that default procedure, the Court will hold a hearing on the motion.
-This mechanism for obtaining relief that requires a hearing is referred to as the "conventional procedure."
+LBR 9013-4 is not available or the party chooses not to use the that default procedure, the Court will hold a hearing on the motion.
+This mechanism for obtaining relief that requires a hearing, is referred to as the "conventional procedure."